7: Chi Square Analysis

 Before you ask your instructor for a new lab partner, tell them which table is correct AND whether they can accept or reject the null hypothesis using the information provided.

-Click to show Determining Chi-Square Tests for Goodness of Fit example problem
+Click to show Chi-Square Tests for Goodness of Fit example problem

 | Table of Chi-Squared (χ²) Critical Values | ||||||||